Representing Clients In All Types Of Partnership Disputes

-We can utilize any method of resolution, such as mediation or arbitration, to attempt to resolve the matter out of court.
-Through negotiations, we may be able to resolve things by redrafting business agreements and involving a new accounting firm.
-However, if these methods do not work, we can take the matter to court and let a judge or jury decide how the partnership dispute should be resolved.
+She can utilize any method of resolution, such as mediation or arbitration, to attempt to resolve the matter out of court.
+Through negotiations, she may be able to resolve things by redrafting business agreements and involving a new accounting firm.
+However, if these methods do not work, she can take the matter to court and let a judge or jury decide how the partnership dispute should be resolved.

 In some cases, the issues that are at the heart of a partnership dispute may be too great to overcome.
 If methods of dispute resolution have not worked, it may be time to consider dissolving the partnership.
-When this happens, we work hard on our client’s behalf to ensure that they get their fair share of all assets and liabilities.
+When this happens, attorney Hamilton works hard on her client’s behalf to ensure that they get their fair share of all assets and liabilities.

 Attorney Ayesha Hamilton is a skilled business lawyer who can work with clients to restructure and choose the proper business formation if that is what is needed for the future of the business.

 Helping Small And Family-Owned Businesses Resolve Personal Disputes

 Some of the most contentious partnership disputes happen among individuals who own small businesses and family-owned businesses because it’s not business, it’s personal.
 The success of the business may have depended on the owners and the small nature of the business.
 However, when emotions get involved, partners may turn on each other and become litigious.